 Stop Four: Christchurch Cathedral

-Christchurch Cathedral has been welcoming worshipers and visitors alike for over one thousand years.
-Its medieval architecture is beautiful both inside and out.
+The architecture is medieval and is beautiful both inside and out.
 There is a modest admission fee, which helps with the upkeep of the church.
-You can rent an audio guide to explain things as well.

 Stop Five: EPIC: The Irish Emigration Museum